handsOnpipeline/btp-kyma-day2-operations/documentation/meter/update-easyfranchise/README.md

 ## Update the UI

-The UI is responsible to trigger and inform the Easy Franchsie service about a new login.
+The UI is responsible to trigger and inform the Easy Franchsie Service about a new login.

-1. Open the file [easyfranchise/source/ui/src/App.vue](../code/easyfranchise/source/ui/src/App.vue) in your preferred editor.
+1. Open the file [easyfranchise/source/ui/src/App.vue](../code/easyfranchise/source/ui/src/App.vue) in your prefered editor.

-1. Add a new function called **LogUser** to call the API of the Easy Franchise service.
+1. Add a new function called **LogUser** to call the API of the Easy Franchise Service.
 This can be added under ```methods: { }``` .
 Here is the code:
    ```
     // Calling Metering API to register the user
     logUser(){